-What is Environmental Scholars?
+What is 'environmental scholars'?

 How are students selected?

-Students who participate in Environmental Scholars are apart of the larger cohort of students participating in the Upward Bound program.
+Students who participate in Environmental Scholars are a part of a larger cohort of students participating in the Upward Bound program.

 Click here to learn more about the Upward Bound program.